$H^m$-Conforming Virtual Elements in Arbitrary Dimension: Introduction

 We shall construct $H^m$-conforming virtual elements of any degree $k$ of polynomials on a very general polytope $K \subset\mathbb R^n$ in arbitrary dimension $n$ and any derivative order $m$ with $k\geq m$ and $m, n\geq1$ in this paper.
 The $H^1$-conforming virtual elements were initially developed in~\cite{BeiraodaVeigaBrezziCangianiManziniEtAl2013,BeiraodaVeigaBrezziMariniRusso2014} in two and three dimensions.
 The $H^m$-conforming virtual elements of degree $k$ for $k\geq m$ and $m\geq1$ in two dimensions have been designed in a series of works~\cite{BeiraoManzini2014,AntoniettiManziniVerani2020,AntoniettiManziniScacchiVerani2021,BrezziMarini2013}.
 In three dimensions, the $H^2$-conforming virtual elements for $k\geq 2$ were devised in \cite{BeiraodaVeigaDassiRusso2020}.
-When $K$ is a tetrahedron in three dimensions, by using the Argyris element \cite{ArgyrisFriedScharpf1968,BrennerSung2005} and Hermite element \cite{Ciarlet1978} on faces, $H^2$-conforming virtual elements for $k\geq 5$ were advanced in~\cite{ChenHuang2020a}.
+When $K$ is a tetrahedron in three dimensions, by using the Argyris element \cite{ArgyrisFriedScharpf1968,BrennerSung2005} and Hermite element \cite{Ciarlet1978} on faces, $H^2$-conforming virtual elements for $k\geq 5$ were advanced in~\cite{ChenHuang2022}.
+A different approach is adopted in \cite{BrennerSung2019} to construct $H^2$-conforming virtual elements on tetrahedrons.
 We intend to extend these works to arbitrary spacial dimension $n$, any order $m$ of Sobolev spaces and any polynomial degree $k\geq m$.

 We construct $H^m$-conforming virtual elements $(K, \mathcal N_k^m(K), V_k^m(K))$ by gluing conforming virtual elements on faces recursively.
 The virtual element space is defined as